-We need look no further than the end of our noses to see that there is undoubtedly a vinyl resurgence occurring throughout the western world.
+We need to look no further than the end of our noses to see that there is undoubtedly a vinyl resurgence occurring throughout the Western world.
 Whether this be for nostalgia’s sake, or whether the ritual of putting on a record is something the listener more closely identifies with, it seems the new vinyl boom of this century is here to stay for at least a while.

 In a time when digital streaming threatens to completely dethrone a whole host of independent artists, it seems the new vinyl boom couldn’t have come at a more apt time, though there are of course down sides to all things.

 Since newer and younger vinyl record collectors are further and further removed from the original cultural moment when vinyl record collecting was relevant, they are also more and more removed from the professional guidance on how to maintain one’s stereo setup, which at the time would have proliferated in popular culture, at a loss when their record player not spinning as it should.

 It is hoped that with resources like this, newer vinyl record collectors will be equipped with the knowledge they need to go out and make vinyl record collecting their own, not at the expense of fidelity or the holistic listening experience.

 - Why is Your Record Player Not Spinning?

 - How to Remedy a Record Player Not Spinning

 Types of Turntable and their Mechanisms